CIO CEO CFO role

 • develop internal knowledge and collaboration networks.

-To make this transition, the successful CIO must chart a course between the two sides of the business that the CFO (or ) and CEO (or President) represent.
+To make this transition, the successful CIO must chart a course between the two sides of the business that the CFO (or COO) and CEO (or President) represent.
 These two executive roles are a counterbalance, which the successful CIO must learn to navigate.
 Without that integration of the CIO role into both sides of the business the IT area and IT functions are quickly seen as very expensive cost centers to be cut.

 The CFO role is focused on company finances and company health.
 These would be a company’s lagging indicators in terms of business metrics, where both operations and finance intersect.
 If the company is doing well, then these financial or operational lagging indicators will reflect this after the entire process is complete.
 These results only show up after customer cash is collected and vendor bills are paid together with employee salaries, fixed expenses, variable expenses, etc.